grbeno/grbeno.github.io/pages/threading.md

         return None
 ```

-Here is the for loop that parses the first 200 ticker symbols from the SEC and retrieves their beta values from Yahoo Finance:
+Here is the for loop that parses the first 200 ticker symbols from the SEC endpoint and retrieves their beta values from Yahoo Finance:

 ```python
 LIMIT = 200  # Limit to first N tickers for testing